GenAI-Logic/genai-logic/README.md

-# Welcome to GenAI-Logic
+# Welcome to API-in-a-Box™

-Thankyou for installing!
+Thank you for installing!

+&nbsp;

+API-in-a-Box™ is the community edition of [WebGenAI](https://www.genai-logic.com/product/kickstart-with-logic-dev-friendly) by [GenAI Logic](https://www.genai-logic.com/) installed on your TerraMaster TNAS device.
 We very much appreciate your interest, and are determined to make your experience as productive as possible.

-Issues?
-Email us at `support@genai-logic.com`
+For any issues, the online community support forum [Community support](https://forum.terra-master.com/en/viewforum.php?f=109&sid=d0e3c7024814a419da46aa8ffca51a97) is moderated by [Imagery Business Systems, LLC](https://imagery-business-systems.com/api-in-a-box)

 &nbsp;

-## Install GenAI-Logic and WebGenAI

-To install WebGenAI:
+## Prerequisites for installing API-in-a-Box™

+It is recommended to get a local copy of WebGenAI:
 1. Choose an install location (e.g., `~/dev/genai-logic`)
     * This should have sufficient disk space for your systems, including the databases
 2. Download and unzip this project, either [from here](https://github.com/GenAI-Logic/genai_logic) (see screenshot at end), or using curl: